alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 `ruby:2.7.2` is the "image" that we specify.
 Using object oriented programming as an analogy, an image is like a "class".
 When we "instantiate" an instance of a class, these are called "containers".

 The `ruby:2.7.2` image we are using is a debian system with Ruby pre-installed.
 Images are downloaded from the [Docker Registry][docker-registry].
 The `bash` argument at the end will execute this inside the container, which means we get a bash shell.

+You can leave the shell by typing `exit`.

 What are the flags?